 A beautifully dark colour palette with a minimalistic interface makes Emphasis easy to use, but despite this, there are several features hidden behind its simple design—such as taking notes and creating checklists.

 There’s a free version or a $25 yearly subscription for the premium version which gives more statistics and allows for changing the colour scheme.

-Unlike the other listings here, KanbanFlow is a full project management app where you can organise all your todos into a Trello-like board arrangement, with different visualisations and analytics.
+Unlike the other listings here, KanbanFlow is a full project management app where you can organize all your todos into a Trello-like board arrangement, with different visualizations and analytics.

 A Pomodoro timer is a central feature to help you keep track of where your time and attention go.
 There’s a free option and a premium version with advanced analytics and features for $5 per month with a 10% discount for paying per year.

 With a simple and intuitive interface that’s as red as a ripe tomato, Focus Keeper allows you to easily adjust the length of the timer with your fingers by swiping left or right, you can also skip or pause Pomodoros, and see a simple analysis of your past sessions.

 You can upgrade for $0.99 monthly or $5.99 annually, with which you’ll be able to choose different sounds for the timer and alarm, set daily goals, get more insights from detailed charts, manage tasks, and share your progress.

 MinimaList has a simple interface that looks more like your basic text editor.
 Yet it has a to-do list, reminders, a checklist, and a task manager, as well as the Pomodoro timer.